midlneedle/Minutes_first_pebble_watchface/README.md

 because who needs hours when you have minutes

-minimalist Pebble watchface that priorities what actually matters
+watchface that priorities what actually matters

 made for Pebble watches that still work somehow